pmid/GetAndCleanData_Project/README.md

 The data is related to a group of 30 volunteers.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing the smartphone.

-Only mean and stedev values are considered.
+Only mean and stddev values are considered.

 The output is a summary file, grouped by volunteer and activity, giving the mean value of all the measurements.